 Dr. Janette Brown joined the USC Emeriti Center as its executive director in 2005.
 She serves as an assistant vice provost and is a USC Davis School of Gerontology adjunct faculty.
-She also served as the executive director for the non-profit AROHE.org (Association of Retirement Organizations in Higher Education) for 14 years.
+She also served 14 years as the executive director for AROHE.org (Association of Retirement Organizations in Higher Education).

-Brown joined USC in 1995 as an associate director for the USC Career Center, where she managed an internship office and two grant-funded international programs while teaching an undergraduate course on Theories of Career Development in the USC Rossier School of Education.
-A member of USC Women in Management since 1996, Brown served on the board for several years and was a WIM HERS Institutes scholarship winner attending the Women’s Summer Leadership Institute at Bryn Mawr in 2002.
+Janette joined USC in 1995 as a USC Career Center associate director, where she managed an internship office and two grant-funded international programs while teaching an undergraduate course on Theories of Career Development in the USC Rossier School of Education.
+A member of USC Women in Management since 1996, Janette served on the board for several years and was a WIM HERS Institutes scholarship winner attending the Women’s Summer Leadership Institute at Bryn Mawr in 2002.
 She also served on the USC University Club Board for 8 years.

-A former high school teacher and real estate broker/office manager, Brown earned her doctorate and a second master’s degree from the USC Rossier School of Education in Higher Education Administration.
+A former high school teacher and real estate broker/office manager, Janette earned her doctorate and a second master’s degree from the USC Rossier School of Education.
 Both daughter and son are USC alumni.